A Feature Weighted Mixed Naive Bayes Model for Monitoring Anomalies in the Fan System of a Thermal Power Plant: Main Algorithm

 where

-and $FW_{j}$ is the feature weight of the $j$-th feature.
+where $FW_{j}$ is the feature weight of the $j$th feature.
 It should be noted that variables more correlated with the class should have greater weights, and uncorrelated attributes should have smaller contributions.
-Then the average feature-feature intercorrelation is defined by \cite{8359364}
+Therefore, $FW_{j}$ should reflect the correlation between the $x_j$ and $y$ as accurately as possible.
+The mutual information (MI) ${MI ( {{x_j},{y}} )}$ is used to characterize the correlation between $x_j$ and $y$. ${MI ( {{x_j},{y}} )}$ can effectively describe the correlation between $x_j$ and $y$, but it also contains some correlational information between $x_j$ and other variables (such as $x_{j'}$) because variables are coupled.
+Then the average feature-feature intercorrelation is introduced to compute the feature weight \cite{8359364}